18F/18f.gsa.gov/_styleguide/subpages/images.md

 ---

-### Adding a photo of an 18F team member
+### Adding a team photo

-Any team member [listed in the `/assets/img/team/` directory](https://github.com/18F/18f.gsa.gov/tree/master/assets/img/team/) can be referenced directly in markdown or HTML.
+Any 18F team member [listed in the `/assets/img/team/` directory](https://github.com/18F/18f.gsa.gov/tree/master/assets/img/team/) can be referenced directly in markdown or HTML.

 {% capture icon_list_codeblock %}{% raw %}
 #### Referencing a team member who has a photo